 Let’s get corny for a second, isn’t the love for your significant other unique?
 Would you agree with me when I say that no to relationships are the same?
 Don’t you think half the allure of giving your loved one a diamond is the hunt itself?
 Trying to make your budget work while finding the perfect diamond to represent how you feel, that’s the challenge of it.
 Wouldn't you want to claim that you did the work and chose a diamond uniquely hers?

 There’s none of that when choosing a lab created diamond, to me the process is just too simple.
 Remember this is one man’s not so humble opinion lol!
-There are benefits to buying a lab created diamond, the most important being price of course.
+There are benefits to buying a lab grown diamond, the most important being price of course.
 Others being the their ethical sourcing and that they're supposed to be gentler on the environment.

 Honestly, I can’t comment on how they affect the environment yet, because I don’t have all the facts on what bi-product and waste is created during the process.
 I will say this though, if you won’t buy a natural diamond because you believe it’s hard on the environment, maybe it’s time you give up your iPhone or tablet?!
 Do you have any idea how much toxic e-waste we have created with our smart devices?
 The images are horrifying, a quick search of Google Images will ruin your day.
 I say, buy your loved one a natural diamond and give up your smart devices.
 I mean come on, let’s not be hypocritical about it, lol!
 You'll own one diamond in your lifetime but you'll own dozens of phones.